alphagov/asset-manager/README.md

 * `AWS_S3_BUCKET_NAME` - name of bucket where assets are to be stored (required in production)

+#### Fake S3

+In non-production environments if the `AWS_S3_BUCKET_NAME` environment variable is not set, then a fake version of S3 (`S3Storage::Fake`) is used and the other `AWS_*` environment variables do not need to be set.
+In this case, files are saved to the local filesystem instead of S3 and are served via an instance of `Rack::File` mounted on the appropriate route path prefix.

 ### Testing

 `bundle exec rspec`